Hecatron/grbd.github.io/content/posts/code/gtksharp.2.glade.md

 ## Installing MSYS2

 The first step is to make sure we have MSYS2 installed.
 MSYS2 is a newer replacement for Mingw under windows.
-It's just something that makes running linux applications natively under windows a lot easier.
+It's just something that makes running Linux applications natively under windows a lot easier.
 So install this first

   * <http://sourceforge.net/projects/msys2/>